-- Manic symptoms include: racing thoughts, a lack of good judgment, irritability, and hyperactivity.
+- Manic symptoms can include racing thoughts, a lack of good judgment, irritability, and hyperactivity.

-- Depressive symptoms include: feelings of sadness or hopelessness, weight fluctuation, and suicidal thoughts or ideation.
+- Depressive symptoms may include feelings of sadness or hopelessness, weight fluctuation, and suicidal thoughts or ideation.

 - To be diagnosed with cyclothymia, an individual must meet a specific set of criteria, of which includes multiple periods of hypomania and depression, as well as periods of stability.

-- There is no one cause of cyclothymia; instead, scientists agree that multiple factors are involved including genetics and one’s environment.
+- There is no one cause of cyclothymia, as multiple factors are involved including genetics and one’s environment.

-Cyclothymia is a rare mood disorder and mild form of bipolar disorder, characterized by emotional ups and downs.
+Cyclothymic disorder is a mild form of bipolar disorder II, characterized by emotional ups and downs.
 With cyclothymic disorder, an individual might feel great one week, and then low or down the next.
-In between, they might feel fine and function okay in everyday life—but they might not always accomplish tasks exceedingly well.

-Though these emotional ups and downs aren’t as intense as the highs and lows characteristic of bipolar I or II, the unpredictability of the shifts in mood can still significantly impact an individual’s life.
-It’s important to seek therapy to help manage the symptoms that disrupt functioning and increase the chances of going on to develop a form of bipolar disorder.
+Though these emotional ups and downs aren’t usually as intense as bipolar disorder II, the unpredictability of cyclothymic disorder can still significantly impact someone’s life.
+It’s important to seek counseling and/or psychiatric care to help manage these symptoms.

 - Exaggerated self-esteem